U.S. Embassy Exchange Programs for Youth and Professionals

 Preference is given to those without recent experience in the United States.

 Currently open for applications until June 15, 2020!
-For more information, please visit the call for applications (link).
+For more information, please visit this website.

 Middle East Partnership Initiative (MEPI) Student Leaders Program

 The MEPI Student Leaders program offers outstanding undergraduates from across the MENA region an intensive leadership training course of approximately 5 weeks in the United States.
 Students are divided up among U.S. academic institutions where they develop leadership skills and expand their understanding of civil society, as well as the democratic process and how both may be applied in their home communities.
 Participants have the opportunity to meet their American peers, engage in local community service activities, and observe and take part in the governmental process on the local, state, and federal levels.
 The institutes include academic coursework, as well as site visits to local and regional community organizations in the United States.
 Upon completion of the U.S.-based programs, host institutes work with participants to implement civic engagement programs in their home communities.
 Expenses for the U.S. program are fully paid by the U.S. Department of State.

 For frequently asked questions regarding the Student Leaders Program and application, please visit MEPI’s website: https://mepi.state.gov/